six pluses

 Why Choose Math Medic?

-Math Medic provides a structured, day-by-day schedule with all the materials you need to teach precalculus.
-Lessons are free, while homework, quizzes, and tests are available as add-on subscriptions.
+Math Medic is an all-in-one package for your classroom.
+We provide a day-by-day schedule with all the supplemental materials you need.
+The lessons are free, while homework, quizzes, and tests are available as add-on services.

-Math Medic was founded by high school math teachers with many years of classroom experience.
-We’re not a publishing company—we’re a community of educators dedicated to making math instruction more effective and engaging.
-Think of us as an extension of your math department.
+Math Medic was created by high school math teachers based on years of experience in the classroom.
+We’re not a publishing company, we’re your colleagues—an extension of your math department.

 The Numbers Don’t Lie